ohwgiles/laminar/UserManual.md

 Edit `/etc/laminar.conf` and change `LAMINAR_BIND_HTTP` to `IPADDR:PORT`, `unix:PATH/TO/SOCKET` or `unix-abstract:SOCKETNAME`. `IPADDR` may be `*` to bind on all interfaces.
 The default is `*:8080`.

 Do not attempt to run laminar on port 80.
 This requires running as `root`, and Laminar will not drop privileges when executing job scripts!
-For a more complete integrated solution (including SSL), run laminar as a reverse proxy behind a regular webserver.
+For a more complete integrated solution (including SSL), run laminar behind a regular webserver acting as a reverse proxy.

 ## Running behind a reverse proxy